 Syntax For FIND in Excel:

-- Start_Position – It is non-compulsory parameter and describes from which position we want search substring.
-If you not describe it then start search from the 1st position.
+- Start_Position: It is a non-compulsory parameter and describes from which position we want to search the substring.
+If you do not describe it, start the search from the 1st position.

 For example =FIND(“o”, “Cow”) gives 2 because “o” is the 2nd letter in the word “cow“.